 However, if you decide to go in the winter, the crowds will be less, and you’ll get a lot of quiet time to explore the hidden treasures along the way.

-Therefore, if you love the hustle and bustle of tourists, you can go from Vegas to Zion National Park in the summer, but if you prefer some intimate time with your friends and family, then plan a trip in the winter.
+Therefore, if you love the hustle and bustle of tourists, you can go from Vegas to Zion National Park in the summer, but if you prefer some intimate time with your friends and family, plan a winter trip.

 Interesting Stops on the Las Vegas to Zion Road Trip